BOARD OF VETERINARY MEDICINE

 (1) a diploma conferring the degree of doctor of veterinary medicine, or an equivalent degree, from an accredited or approved college of veterinary medicine;

-(2) an ECFVG or PAVE certificate; or
+(2) an ECFVG certificate; or

 (3) a certificate from the dean of an accredited or approved college of veterinary medicine stating that the applicant is a student in good standing expecting to be graduated at the completion of the current academic year of the college in which the applicant is enrolled.